debugger69/sorting-algo-visualizer/README.md

 # sorting-algo-visualizer

-This is a simple visualization project made using javascript
+This is a simple visualization project made using javascript.
+It helps visualize the following sorting algorithms :-

 Bubble Sort